RicardoIT-Web/c-soars_ltd/README.md

 ## Project Scoping and Agile Methodology

 Using the Design Thinking approach to this project, some prework was carried out to bring the ideas and functionality of the project to "paper".
-Powerpoint slides are used to illustrate this process beggining with a problem statement, the slides also include Entity Relationship diagrams and map os how all epics link to their respective User Stories.
+Powerpoint slides are used to illustrate this process beginning with a problem statement, the slides also include Entity Relationship diagrams and map os how all epics link to their respective User Stories.
 Each User Story will include steps that aim to fulfill the CRUD (create-read-update-delete) functionalities expected with any database application.

 The raw data can be downloaded from [here](https://github.com/RicardoIT-Web/diners-3star-restaurant/blob/main/media/agile_methodology/Diners-3Star-Restaurant_project_Scoping.pptx).